-We begin with a description of the dynamics and observations of the trade winds and their response to Northern Hemisphere cooling in models in Section 2.
+We begin, in Section 2, with a description of the dynamics and observations of the trade winds and their response to Northern Hemisphere cooling in models.
 In Section 3, we summarize and evaluate proxies for trade wind intensity.
-In Section 4, we review evidence for trade wind changes associated with Heinrich stadials and explore the implications of these changes for the Hadley circulation and rain belt.
+In Section 4, we review evidence for trade wind changes associated with Heinrich stadials.
 We discuss the implications of these results in Section 5, including the role trade winds play in damping the ITCZ response to interhemispheric temperature differences, and close with a summary of key findings and a discussion of directions for future research in Section 6.